cars parked on the side of the road

 Fort William:

-As the name suggests, Fort William is a Fort built on the banks of the Hugli River.
+As the name suggests, Fort William is a Fort built on the banks of the Hooghly river.
 This fort is a prime example of the power of the British Monarchy in Undivided India.
 The place extends to a large area of over 0.7 square kilometers.

 • Address: Maidan, Hastings